The Kid and the Fortress

 I am from Tipaza, born and bred, and can attest to the fact that it’s a very unique city.
 It is steeped in history and attracts many tourists because of the Roman ruins that can be found everywhere.
 Most of its warm-hearted and good-natured citizens live a simple but honorable life working in the fields.
 It is a safe city for outsiders to boot.

 Every year, I invite a friend of mine to spend summer vacation in my city with me and my family.
 A very dear friend of mine came to visit me this year.
 His name is Omar alHalbi, and he is a Syrian athlete whom I met at the Grand Cycling Tour of Algeria some years ago.
 When I invited him, he thanked me warmly for the opportunity I was offering to learn more about Tipaza, its surrounding flora and fauna, and its people, because as he told me, he had fallen in love with the city when he had first stayed in it during the tour.
-Unfortunately, he ...Read more
+Unfortunately, ...Read more

 You Are a Fucking Christian!